That dollar amount results from a 74.7% upturn compared to $21.6 billion during 2018.

 - Zhumir Latin Spirit (liquor)

 Another key indicator of a country’s economic performance is its unemployment rate.
-Ecuador’s unemployment rate averaged 3.8% for 2022, down from an average 4.68% in 2021 according to statistics from the International Monetary Fund.
+Ecuador’s unemployment rate averaged 3.8% for 2023, up from an average 3.19% in 2022 according to International Monetary Fund statistics.

 Ecuador’s capital city is Quito.